 The Impact of COVID-19 on Our Work with Vulnerable Youth

-In this post for our special series on social work research during and after COVID, the Workplace Center shares lessons learned and some new directions and priorities for its current and post-COVID research agenda.
+In this post for our special series on social work in times of crisis, the Workplace Center shares lessons learned and some new directions and priorities for its current and post-COVID research agenda.
 Founded over 50 years ago, the Workplace Center is an applied research institute dedicated to the issues that undermine successful labor force participation.
 Supporting the economic well-being of vulnerable young people, including young people living in poverty, and/or with juvenile justice or foster care involvement, is fundamental to this mission.
 The Workplace Center builds an understanding of these issues and their impact through research and evaluation, and translates its findings into practice through program and policy development, training, and technical assistance.

 As the fallout of the pandemic continues to emerge, it is increasingly evident that it has touched all our lives and the repercussions will reverberate for years to come.
 The impact of COVID-19 is especially felt among the most vulnerable young people.
 Their pandemic experience has been defined by trauma and loss, onset of physical and mental health issues, disconnection from school, unemployment, and unstable housing.